johnpioc/ml-from-scratch-cpp/readme.md

 # Machine Learning From Scratch (C++)

-Implementations of several Machine Learning models from scratch in C++ with runtime & model accuracy comparisons to equivalent implementations in Python's Tensorflow and Statsmodels.
+Implementations of several Machine Learning models from scratch in C++ with runtime & model accuracy comparisons to equivalent implementations in popular Python ML libraries (Scikit-Learn, Statsmodels, etc.)

 ### 🧠 Motivation